Box Hill

 We also had a vinyl record of the poems read by a man, with a very English accent of course.
 We must have listened to it hundreds of times, as Margaret and I can both recite The King’s Breakfast and some others, with exactly the same rhythm and expression.

-Rusty the Sheep Dog, which is one of the Blackberry Farm series by English author Jane Pilgrim.
+My other strong and pleasant memory is of Rusty the Sheep Dog, which is one of the Blackberry Farm series by English author Jane Pilgrim.
 Blackberry Farm is situated on the outskirts of an unnamed English village.
 The farm, a sheep and dairy property, is owned by Mr and Mrs Smiles, who have two children, Joy and Bob.
 Very proper, very white and very English.

 From this we graduated to Noddy and Big Ears complete with culturally inappropriate “golliwogs” and apparently a questionable relationship between Noddy and Big Ears.
 It all went over our heads, as did the racist overtones in Little Black Sambo.
 Black Sambo was a little Indian boy whose mother was Black Mumbo and father Black Jumbo.